Redbone (ethnicity): Louisiana Redbone cultural group

 In Texas, one incident of violence is notable.
-In May 1856 in Orange County, Texas, in the town of Madison (now Orange, Texas), Clark Ashworth was arrested for the theft of a hog.
+In May 1856 in the town of Madison (now Orange, Texas), Orange County, Clark Ashworth was arrested for the theft of a hog.
 Ashworth was bound over for trial and his bond was paid by his cousin Sam Ashworth.
-Sam and a friend met the deputy sheriff Samuel Deputy who had arrested Clark on these charges and challenged him to a gun fight.
+Sam and a friend met the deputy sheriff Samuel L Deputy who had arrested Clark on these charges and Sam challenged him to a gun fight.
 The deputy sheriff arrested Sam Ashworth on the charges of abusive language from Negroes.
 Justice of the Peace A. N. Reading ruled that Sam Ashworth was a mulatto and not exclusively black, but neither was he white.
 Reading then sentenced Ashworth to 30 lashes on the bare back.
 The sheriff, Edward C. Glover, who was friendly to members of the Redbone community, allowed Sam to escape before sentence could be carried out.
-Sam Ashworth and his cousin, Jack Bunch, then murdered deputy sheriff Samuel Deputy as he crossed a river with his friend A. C. Merriman.
+Sam Ashworth and his cousin, Jack Bunch, then murdered deputy sheriff Samuel Deputy as he crossed Sabine river with his friend A. C. Merriman.
 Sheriff Glover organized a posse to hunt for Ashworth but only included Glover's and Ashworth's friends.
 The posse did not find the wanted men.
 Thereafter, other attempts were made to find Ashworth and Bunch that were not successful.
 In the aftermath of this incident, members of the Redbone community in Orange County were harassed; their homes and businesses were burned and plundered.
 Many living in Orange County moved to Louisiana.
-Over the coming weeks, a war raged between two groups.
+Over the coming weeks, a war raged between two groups, The Orange County War of 1856.
 Those in support of Glover and the Redbones became known as "regulators" while those who supported Merriman became known as "moderators."

 These incidents illustrate the friction between some (mainly new) non-Redbone settlers to the region and the existing Redbone population.
-It is incidents such as these that may have cemented the non-Redbone view of this population as being both clannish and violent; however, a close reading of the incidents reveals that the tensions causing the fights arose primarily due to the prejudices of the non-Redbone settlers.
+It is incidents such as these that may have cemented the non-Redbone view of this population as being both clannish and violent.
 The census records from the early to late 19th century list many non-Redbone families settling in the same regions as the Redbones, and these settlers, from the evidence of the records, lived peacefully with members of the Redbone families, even, in many cases, marrying into Redbone families.